 You can read more about Andy’s background and his remarkable achievements at the cutting edge of new technology here.
-He has written a short blogpost reviewing the impact of technology disruption.
 You will meet Andy in step 1.13, where we interview him about his views on skills required for the future of work.

 © University of Exeter